AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-local-failures.md

 Azure SQL Database provides database as a service.
 It allows applications to quickly provision, insert data into, and query relational databases.
 It provides many of the familiar SQL Server features and functionality, while abstracting the burden of hardware, configuration, patching, and resiliency.

-> [AZURE.NOTE]
+> [!NOTE]
 > Azure SQL Database does not provide one-to-one feature parity with SQL Server.
 It's intended to fulfill a different set of requirements--one that's uniquely suited to cloud applications (elastic scale, database as a service to reduce maintenance costs, and so on).
-For more information, see [Choose a cloud SQL Server option: Azure SQL (PaaS) Database or SQL Server on Azure VMs (IaaS)](/documentation/articles/sql-database-paas-vs-sql-server-iaas/).
+For more information, see [Choose a cloud SQL Server option: Azure SQL (PaaS) Database or SQL Server on Azure VMs (IaaS)](../sql-database/sql-database-paas-vs-sql-server-iaas.md).
 >
 >